jeffreylowzg/LLM_homework6/README.md

                               --batch_mode
 ```

+**expected behavior:** runs batched evaluation on filtered_test.jsonl using 2 shot prompts with a 1 human and 1 AI shot from the sample_prompt.jsonl.
+A probability spread file will be generated in data/probabilities_results_{model_name}.jsonl

 Running the command below will show the probability spread and histogram for analysis.

 ```
 python src/calibrate_prob_for_prompt.py --model_name pythia-160m
 ```

+**expected behavior:** Visualises the probabilities spread with histogram based on the given model_name.

 To test the performance of the model with a new threshold, the following command can be used.